EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Data Collection

-\item \emph{Negation Word Insertion/Removal.} The aim is to make fact-checking models understand the influence of negations in the whole sentence.
-Specifically, we ask annotators to remove negation words, such as `not' and `never', if they exist in the SUPPORTS claim.
-Otherwise, negation words can be inserted into the SUPPORTS claim or adjectives can be substituted by their antonyms.
-Note that while it is necessary to include some REFUTES claims via this method, some researchers have found that the model is prone to explore the spurious relation between such negations and the label `REFUTES', resulting in biased and non-robust predictions.
-Thus, we encourage crowd-workers to primarily utilize the former two methods to annotate REFUTES claims, and if unsuitable, this method can be considered.
-In this way, we control the percentage of such kind of claims to avoid dataset bias. \end{itemize}
+\item \emph{Negation Word Insertion/Removal:} This method aims to assess the model's comprehension of negations within a sentence.
+Annotators are instructed to remove negation words, such as `not' and `never,' from SUPPORTS claims if they exist.
+Alternatively, negation words can be inserted into the SUPPORTS claim, or adjectives can be substituted with their antonyms.
+It's important to note that while it is necessary to include some REFUTES claims using this method, caution must be exercised.
+Some researchers have observed that models tend to establish spurious relationships between negations and the `REFUTES' label, leading to biased and unreliable predictions.
+Therefore, annotators are encouraged to primarily utilize the first two methods, resorting to this method only if necessary.
+This approach helps maintain dataset balance and mitigate biases. \end{itemize}

 \textbf{NOT ENOUGH INFO Claim Creation.} There are two methods to create the claim in this class from both the evidence side and the claim side.
 Firstly, we randomly remove one of the shown documents to create a lack of evidence information.
 Then, the NOT ENOUGH INFO claim is the same as the SUPPORTS claim.
 The second method is to write a claim unrelated to the evidence information and keep the documents unchanged.